equitymarkets/deep-learning-challenge/README.md

 What variable(s) are the target(s) for your model?
 What variable(s) are the features for your model?
 What variable(s) should be removed from the input data because they are neither targets nor features?

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?

 Were you able to achieve the target model performance?

 What steps did you take in your attempts to increase model performance?

+The target variable is the 'IS_SUCCESSFUL' field, since we want to know that odds of getting funding given a series of variables.

+The features are

 In the original run, I acheived a final Epoch 100 accuracy of .7392 and an rough accuracy of .7341.
+This model used 80, 30, and 1 neurons for the respective input, hidden, and output layers.
+It deletes both the 'EIN' and 'NAME' columns since these variables are neith targets nor features.
+'APPLICATION_TYPE' is binned so that values with less than 500 can all be in one 'Other' category.
+Similarly, for the 'CLASSIFICATION', I binned the 'Other' category at 1000, so values less than that would go into an 'Other' category for analysis.

 For attempted optimization 1, I dropped two more columns in addition to 'EIN' and 'NAME': 'STATUS' and 'SPECIAL_CONSIDERATION'.
 I changed the Other bins to be more inclusive: driving the 'APPLICATION_TYPE' cutoff from 500 to 1000 and the 'CLASSIFICATION' cutoff from 1000 to 2000.
 I added two hidden layers, both of the 'softcell' activation type, with 40 and 20 neurons.
 I drove the existing 'relu' layers from 80 to 160 neurons and 30 to 60 neurons.
 Finally, I added 100 epochs to the training session.
 Basically, I doubled everything.
 These changes drove down my column inputs (input_dim variable in the input layer) from 43 to 35.
 The changes did not help model accuracy, however, as the model saw a drop in final Epoch 200 accuracy to .7358 and a rough accuracy of .7250.